rolldown/rolldown/web/docs/about.md

 Rolldown is a JavaScript bundler written in Rust intended to serve as the future bundler used in Vite.
 It provides Rollup-compatible APIs and plugin interface, but will be more similar to esbuild in scope.

 :::warning 🚧 Work in Progress
-Rolldown is currently in active development and not usable for production yet. but we are open sourcing it now so we can start collaborating with community contributors.
+Rolldown is currently in active development and not usable for production yet. but we are open sourcing it now, so we can start collaborating with community contributors.
 :::

 ## Why we are building Rolldown